 From Meher Baba's nudge came Sonnets to Avatar Meher Baba.
 Davis Taylor has been writing poems for forty years and currently lives in northern Wisconsin on Lake Superior.
 To comment on the sonnets or if interested in reading his other books, send him an email.
 He'd love to hear from you.

-Poetry & Art by Sharon Lia Robinson reflect Divine Presence in daily life, her search for wholeness, and the gifts of nature for healing.
+Art & Poetry by Sharon Lia Robinson reflect Divine Presence in daily life, her search for wholeness, and the gifts of nature for healing.
 Sharon grew up in Croton-on-Hudson, New York, where Meher Baba spent time during His first visit to America.
 She frequently traveled on the Croton-Harmon train into New York City, before she consciously knew about Meher Baba.
 For more information, you are welcome to email Sharon [at] olympus [dot] net and read more on her website Sharon Robinson.

-Eternal Perfect Beloved is a large collection of poems dedicated to the Beloved by Eric Solibakke.
+Eternal Perfect Beloved is a collection of poems dedicated to the Beloved by Eric Solibakke.
 See also Sweeps.

 Links to other sites featuring poetry